Nimblr/docs/crossroads-integration.md

 Returns @[Boolean](#Boolean)

 ### #listAvailableSlots
-Lists all available calendar slots in chronological order.
+Lists all available calendar slots in chronological order, including all appointment types available.
 To retrieve available slots, the method must be queried by calendar `externalId` within a specified time period.
 If organizers exist, they can additionally be obtained by adding the `externalId` of the organizer and/or the event type in the query.

 Returns @[Slot](#Slot)

 ### #searchContacts
 Retrieves contacts matching the criteria.
+Enables searching by Social Security Number (SSN), DOB, last name or phone number.

 Contact searches are performed when the `externalId` of the contact is unknown.
 The search can be conducted using parameters such as last name, first name, date of birth, email, or any other parameter that allows for an effective search to obtain a single contact.